Registration PolicySkip to content Skip to main navigation

-Name: Students may change the name on their permanent records by filling out the Name Change Form and returning it to the Registrar's Office.
-You may drop off the form (with appropriate documentation) in person or scan the form and e-mail it to firstname.lastname@example.org.
+Name: Students may change the name on their permanent records by filling out the Name Change form in the Office of the Registrar and providing one of the following pieces of supporting documentation: marriage license, divorce decree, passport, birth certificate, driver's license, court decree, or a notarized statement.
+You may mail or fax (212-678-3005) the completed form to the Office of the Registrar along with a copy of one of the documents mentioned above.
 Please note: if a student has not been active since Summer 1989 or earlier, his/her name cannot be officially changed, as the records have been microfilmed.

 Address: You should update your address in TC's records promptly each time your address changes.
 The fastest, most convenient way to update your address is through the myTC Portal.
 Click here for instructions on updating your address online.
 Alternatively, a Change of Information form is also available online for download or in the Registrar's Office (324 Thorndike).
 If you download the form, you can mail or fax (212-678-3005) it to the Office of the Registrar.
 If you must use the paper form, please be aware that processing may take several business days, especially during peak registration times.